Muhammad Yunus: Chief Adviser of Bangladesh (2024–2026)

-Amid the Student–People's uprising in Bangladesh, Yunus expressed support for the students and his distaste of the current government, and in August 2024, after the resignation of Sheikh Hasina and her departure to India, it was announced that Yunus would be chief adviser of the interim government.
-While the Constitution of Bangladesh has not provided for an interim government since 2011, the Yunus government is deemed legitimate due to the doctrine of necessity.
+In July 2024, amidst the July Uprising in Bangladesh, Yunus expressed support for the students and his distaste of the current government, and in August 2024, after the Resignation of Sheikh Hasina it was announced that Yunus would be chief adviser of the Interim government.
+While the Constitution of Bangladesh has not provided for an interim government since 2011, the government is deemed legitimate due to the doctrine of necessity.
 Bangladeshi courts have taken the line that Hasina's resignation created a situation for which there was no constitutional remedy.
 Not only does the Bangladeshi legal system no longer account for transfers of power, but there was an urgent need to oversee state affairs.

-Muhammad Yunus was appointed as the transitional leader of the interim government on 7 August 2024 by president Mohammed Shahabuddin.
-On 8 August 2024, he took the oath and has been serving as the Chief Advisor of the interim government.
+On 8 August 2024 President Mohammed Shahabuddin appointed Yunus as the Chief Adviser of Bangladesh and later Yunus along with 20 Cabinet Advisers, 8 Special Positions and 5 Special Assistants took oath and the Interim government was formed.
 After the oath, he visited injured people in Dhaka Medical College.
 On 10 August 2024, he visited the home and family members of Abu Sayed.
 He also visited injured student protesters in the Rangpur Medical College.
 Following communal violence after Hasina's resignation, Yunus threatened to resign if the violence continued and vowed to crack down on conspirators of the attacks.

-Joe Biden with Chief Advisor Yunus at the U.N.
+President Joe Biden with Chief Adviser Muhammad Yunus at the U.N.
 Headquarters in New York City.